WinVector/vtreat/Examples/Multinomial/MultinomialExample.md

     ##
     ## Arguments:
     ##
-    ##        d: data to learn from
+    ##   dframe: data to learn from
     ##
-    ##     vars: character, vector of indpendent variable column names.
+    ##  varlist: character, vector of indpendent variable column names.
     ##
-    ##   y_name: character, name of outcome column.
+    ## outcomename: character, name of outcome column.
     ##
     ##      ...: not used, declared to forced named binding of later arguments
     ##